ocavue/vad-web/README.md

 <dd>

-A function that will be called when a speech is detected.
+Triggered when speech is detected.

 </dd>